AleksanderLubkiewicz/Szyfrator/README.md

 ## Files
-Szyfrator.zip - Compiled and ready to use application.
-Ingredients - Python script, key library, and icons.
+Szyfrator.zip - Compiled and ready to use application. \n Ingredients - Python script, key library, and icons.

 ## How it's working?